rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

    Performance heatmap of the bipolar-valued Condorcet winners and losers

-In :numref:`condorcetWinnersHeatmap` we may verify the criteria significance majorities computed with the help of the epistemic fusion operators for each alternative.
 A result that gets confirmed with the 'Rubis' choice recommendation shown in :numref:`CondorcetWinners4` below.

 .. code-block:: pycon
    :caption: Showing the choice recommendations from the Rubis method